pagkly/Zed/Investopedia3/How Third-Party Transactions Work.md

 How Third-Party Transactions Work
 ## What Is a Third-Party Transaction?

-A third-party [transaction](https://www.investopedia.com/terms/t/transaction.asp) is a business deal that involves a person or entity other than the main participants.
-Typically, it would involve a buyer, a seller and another party, the [third party](https://www.investopedia.com/articles/financialcareers/08/third-party-marketing.asp).
+A third-party [[transaction]](https://www.investopedia.com/terms/t/transaction.asp) is a business deal that involves a person or entity other than the main participants.
+Typically, it would involve a buyer, a seller and another party, the [[third party]](https://www.investopedia.com/articles/financialcareers/08/third-party-marketing.asp).
 The involvement of the third party can vary, based on the type of business transaction.

 In some cases, the involvement is one-time, such as a third-party payment for an item purchased from a web site.
 Sometimes the involvement is longer term, such as a third-party vendor always used by a certain company.